stef/sasl-opaque/draft-marsiske-sasl-opaque.md

 ## Client initiates an OPAQUE protocol execution

 1. the client queries the authid, the userid and the password.
-Neither the authid nor the userid can be longer that 65535 bytes in size.
+Neither the authid nor the userid can be longer that 65535 bytes in size, TODO:including a null termination character.
-2. using the password the client calls CreateCredentialRequest() this returns
+2. using the password, the client calls CreateCredentialRequest(), which returns
     - a sensitive context which the client needs to hold on to for the next step of the protocol
     - a credential request.
-3. the request to be sent to the server is the concatenation of the credential request, the userid and authid:
+3. the client-first token sent to the server is the concatenation of the credential request, the userid and authid:

 ~~~
 struct {